Stora Trutskär: Nature reserve

 Since 1997 66 ha of the island have been set aside as a nature reserve.

-The reserve covers the entire island apart from the beach area in the northwest, as well as two reefs to the east of the island.
+The reserve covers the entire island except for the beach area in the northwest, as well as two reefs to the east of the island.

 The forest has not been used for forestry, but people have extracted wood for home consumption.

 The best woods are found in the center of the southern part of the island.

 A large storm in 1982 threw down a lot of trees on the east side, and they have been replaced by brushwood.

 There is a swath of limestone bedrock near the reserve.
 The lime from this rock gives calcareous soils that support a rich flora.

 Visitors may camp and make a fire if they bring firewood, but not directly on the rocks.

 They may hike, pick berries and mushrooms and fish, but must not harm the flora and fauna.